List of birds of Rivers State

 The following is a list of the bird species recorded in Rivers State, Nigeria.

 The avifauna of Rivers State include a total of 442 species.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.

-The following tags have been used to highlight several categories, but not all species fall into one of these categories.
-Those that do not are commonly occurring native species.
+The following tag has been used to highlight accidental species.